-In a video hosted by Carly Bell, leader of Customer Success team at VergeSense, she walks us through how to utilize the VergeSense platform to experiment in the workplace.
+In a video hosted by Carly Bell, leader of the Customer Success team at VergeSense, she walks us through how to leverage the VergeSense platform to experiment in the workplace.

 The main benefit of experimentation is testing a proof of concept before rolling it out to your whole portfolio, creating data-backed confidence for success.
 This low-risk, high-reward mentality is what drives our current forward-thinking customers to experiment.

 Space Groups are a way to further understand utilization on a floor regardless of what the space types are.
 For example, if you want to better understand how certain departments are using your space, you could create a space group that covers that departments’ desks, offices, etc. As a result, you can better understand their specific utilization behaviors in-office.

 Space Groups allows you to make high-level design decisions based on data rather than subjective anecdotes.